 \begin{proof} We are going to treat the labelings as vertices of a simplex $\Delta^{m-1}$.
-Hence we have two simplices $\Delta^{n-1}, \Delta^{m-1}$, where the first one is endowed with a triangulation $T$.
-Take a product of these two simplices.
-The fibers of $\pi_2: \Delta^{n-1}\times \Delta^{m-1}\to\Delta^{m-1}$ are the copies of $\Delta^{n-1}$ so it makes sense to label $\pi_2^{-1}(\lambda_i)$ with $\lambda_i$.
-Thus we have a colouring of the product (subdivided into smaller "level-polytopes" arising from the triangulation $T$).
+Hence, we have two simplices $\Delta^{n-1}$ and $\Delta^{m-1}$, where the first one is endowed with a triangulation $T$.
+Take the product of these two simplices.
+The fibers of $\pi_2: \Delta^{n-1} \times \Delta^{m-1} \to \Delta^{m-1}$ are the copies of $\Delta^{n-1}$, so it makes sense to label $\pi_2^{-1}(\lambda_i)$ with $\lambda_i$.
+Thus, we have a coloring of the product (subdivided into smaller "level-polytopes" arising from the triangulation $T$).
 Triangulate this product on its vertices, extending the triangulation $T$ on each copy.
 We arrange a homotopy as in the proof of Sperner's lemma, with each vertex moving in its $\pi_2$-fiber.

-The first part of the theorem asserts that there exists a level-polytope which in its image by the homotopy contains some $(k_1,\ldots, k_m)$-simplex.
-The second part asserts that there exists a level-polytope which in its image by the homotopy contains some $(l_1,\ldots, l_n)$-simplex.
+The first part of the theorem asserts that there exists a level-polytope which, in its image by the homotopy, contains some $(k_1, \ldots, k_m)$-simplex.
+The second part asserts that there exists a level-polytope which, in its image by the homotopy, contains some $(l_1, \ldots, l_n)$-simplex.
 Both claims follow directly from the previous theorem. \end{proof}